sanger-tol/software-tracker/mysql/README.md

 Create a local one to override some values:
 mysql/software-tracker-db.yaml

-There will be a root user created with password.
+There will be a `root` user created with password.
-Another user toladmin created with password, which values will be set in the command line.
+Another user `toladmin` created with password, which values will be set in the command line.
+And also a readonly user `tol`.

 ## How to trigger additional initial SQL in Kubernetes
 The sqls added to the values as initdbScripts.